 The UGR is widely recognized internationally for its quality in higher education, teaching, research and outreach.
 National and international rankings reflect the UGR’s position among the top universities in Spain and among the best in the world.

-In 2017, the University of Granada has further consolidated this dominant position – taking 268th place in the world and 2nd in Spain in the recently published Shanghai Academic Ranking of World Universities (ARWU 2017).
-The UGR is second only to the University of Barcelona in the ARWU, outperforming – for the second year running – other important Spanish institutions such as the Complutense University of Madrid, the Autonomous University of Madrid, the University of Valencia and the Autonomous University of Barcelona.
+In 2018, the University of Granada has further consolidated this dominant position – taking 278th place in the world and 3rd in Spain in the recently published Shanghai Academic Ranking of World Universities (ARWU 2018).
+The UGR is second only to the University of Barcelona and Pompeu Fabra University in the ARWU, outperforming – for the second year running – other important Spanish institutions such as the Complutense University of Madrid, the Autonomous University of Madrid, the University of Valencia and the Autonomous University of Barcelona.

-The state-of-the-art Health Sciences Technology Park, which houses the Faculty of Health Sciences and the Faculty of Medicine, offers a cutting-edge combination of teaching, research, healthcare and knowledge transfer, and is a significant example of the University’s commitment to innovation, as well as to promoting local and global partnerships with the public and the private sectors.
+The state-of-the-art Health Sciences Technology Park (PTS) University Campus, which houses the Faculty of Health Sciences and the Faculty of Medicine, offers a cutting-edge combination of teaching, research, healthcare and knowledge transfer, and is a significant example of the University’s commitment to innovation, as well as to promoting local and global partnerships with the public and the private sectors.

-This year also saw the founding of four new University spin-offs; bringing the total number to 78.
+This year also saw the founding of six new University spin-offs; bringing the total number to 65.
 These spin-offs are pivotal in guaranteeing effective knowledge transfer processes from our University, ensuring that research findings are successfully exploited and turned into innovative new services and products.

 An extensive range of programmes

-This year, over 46,000 undergraduate students will be enrolled on our 89 bachelor’s degrees at the UGR, with an further 5000+ students set to enrol on our master’s degrees.
-Additionally, the UGR has further increased the scope of its postgraduate offerings for the academic year 2017-2018, which now include 110 master’s degrees and 28 doctoral programmes.
+This year, over 47,000 undergraduate students will be enrolled on our 89 bachelor’s degrees at the UGR, with a further 5000+ students set to enrol on our master’s degrees.
+The UGR has also increased the scope of its postgraduate offerings for the academic year 2019-2020, which now include over 100 master’s degrees and 28 doctoral programmes.
 Consequently, we currently offer one of the most extensive and diverse ranges of higher education programmes in Spain.

 An international and multicultural university

-Over the coming academic year 2017-2018, the UGR will maintain its position as the most popular destination among European exchange students (Erasmus+).
-For over a decade, our University has consistently received more incoming international students than any other European institution.
-We also continue to send more students abroad on Erasmus exchange programmes than any other European university.
-Over the course of the current academic year, 2600 new exchange students from over 70 countries will complete studies at the UGR, thanks to the diverse range of mobility programmes on offer at our Institution.
-Collectively, the UGR participates in more than 740+ international bilateral and multilateral exchange agreements with institutions around the world.
+Over the coming academic year 2018-2019, the UGR will maintain its position as the most popular destination among European exchange students (Erasmus+).
+For over a decade, our university has consistently received more incoming international students than any other European institution.
+We also continue to send more students abroad on Erasmus+ exchange programmes than any other European university.
+During the course of the current academic year, more than 2,800 new exchange students from over 70 countries will complete studies at the UGR, thanks to the diverse range of mobility programmes on offer at our institution.
+Collectively, the UGR participates in more than 800+ international bilateral and multilateral exchange agreements with institutions around the world.

-Furthermore, approximately 10% of those enrolled on programmes at the UGR are international students.
-They also have the opportunity to learn Spanish and other languages alongside the 10,000 local and international students who enrol each year in courses offered by the UGR’s Modern Languages Centre, Confucius Institute (Chinese), “Russkiy Mir” Russian Centre and “al-Babtain” Chair in Arab Studies.
+Furthermore, approximately 10% of those enrolled on our undergraduate programmes, 20% of our master’s students, and 30% of our doctoral candidates are international students.
+They also have the opportunity to learn Spanish and other languages alongside the 8,000 local and international students who enrol each year in courses offered by the UGR’s Modern Languages Centre (CLM), Confucius Institute (Chinese), “Russkiy Mir” Russian Centre and “al-Babtain” Chair in Arab Studies.

 We are a founding member of the international Coimbra Group, an association of European universities at the forefront of higher education.
-We are also a member of a vast array of other prestigious international networks, such as the European University Association (EUA), the Iberoamerican University Association for Postgraduate Studies (AUIP), the International Association of Universities (IAU), the European Association for International Education (EAIA), and the Association of International Education Administrators (AIEA), to mention just a few.
+We are also a member of a vast array of other prestigious international networks, such as the European University Association (EUA), the Iberoamerican University Association for Postgraduate Studies (AUIP), the International Association of Universities (IAU), the European Association for International Education (EAIA), and the Association of International Education Administrators (AIEA).